 where $d(p, q)$ is the Euclidean distance between $p$ and $q$.
-The advantage of LSH is that it can reduce the memory footprint and the search time by comparing the binary codes instead of the original vectors, also adapt to dynamic data sets, by inserting or deleting codes from the hash table without affecting the existing codes \cite{bob2022locality}.
+The advantage of LSH is that it can reduce the memory footprint and the search time by comparing the binary codes instead of the original vectors and also adapt to dynamic data sets by inserting or deleting codes from the hash table without affecting the existing codes~\cite{bob2022locality}.
 The performance of LSH depends on several factors, such as the dimensionality of the data, the number of hash functions, the number of bits per code, and the desired accuracy and recall.
-These factors affect the trade-off between accuracy and efficiency, as well as the complexity and scalability of the algorithm.
 There are also some challenges and extensions of LSH, such as dealing with noisy and outlier data, choosing a good hash function family, or using multiple hash tables to increase recall.
-It is improved by \cite{4031381}, \cite{1306.1547}, \cite{1501.01062}.
+It is improved by \cite{andoni2008near,andoni_beyond_2013,andoni_optimal_2015}.

-\textbf{Spectral hashing} \cite{weiss2008spectral}.
+\textbf{Spectral Hashing}~\cite{weiss2008spectral}.
 It is a technique for finding the approximate nearest neighbors of a given vector in a large collection of vectors.
 It works by using spectral graph theory to generate hash functions that minimize the quantization error and maximize the variance of the binary codes.
 Spectral hashing can perform well when the data points lie on a low-dimensional manifold embedded in a high-dimensional space.

 The spectral hashing algorithm works by solving an optimization problem that balances two objectives: (1) minimizing the variance of each binary function, which ensures that the data points are evenly distributed among the hypercubes, and (2) maximizing the mutual information between different binary functions, which ensures that the binary code is informative and discriminative.
 The optimization problem can be formulated as follows: where $y_{i}$ is the $i$-th binary function, $Var\left(y_{i}\right)$ is its variance, $I\left(y_{1}, \ldots, y_{n}\right)$ is the mutual information between all the binary functions, and $\lambda$ is a trade-off parameter.